 Error messages follow the SCPI numbering with relevant device specific information added, giving relevant hints to the details of what has failed.
-A complete list of errors is given in Section Error!
-Reference source not found.

 For a general description of SCPI errors see the SCPI Vol. 2 Command Reference (SCPI Consortium, 1999) section 21.8.